fatmamoncer/BlogWebsite/README.md

 ## Overview

-This project is a blog website that leverages the power of React.js for the frontend, WordPress as the content management system, GraphQL for querying data efficiently, and Docker for containerization.
+This project is a blog website that leverages the power of React.js for the frontend, GraphQL for querying data efficiently, and Docker for containerization.
 The combination of these technologies results in a performant, scalable, and maintainable blogging platform.

 ## Features